Single Family Dwelling Permit

 How to Apply

-All complete Single Family Dwelling applications can submitted to the Planning and Development Client Services Centre at 604-591-4086.
+All complete Single Family Dwelling applications can be submitted to the Planning and Development Client Services Centre at 604-591-4086.
 Only complete applications will be accepted.
 See the Required Documents, Drawings and Fees sections for complete submission requirements.

 Professionals you may need